Platform comparison

 You'd earn €5,910 more per year with Writizzy.

 Writizzy uses annual billing (10 months charged, 2 free).
 Stripe fees estimated at 2.9% + €0.30/transaction.
 Writizzy's plan tier is based on total subscriber count (free + paid), which may be higher than paid subscribers alone.
+Pricing data verified as of April 2026.

 Full feature comparison